Disability and health insurance

-Most insurers will provide their members with a range of claiming options.
+Most funds will provide their members with a range of claiming options.

 - Hospital.
-If your hospital treatment is with a preferred provider, the bill will be sent directly to the insurer.
-If you do receive any bills from the hospital, you’ll need to claim first from Medicare and then from your insurer.
+If your hospital treatment is with a preferred provider, the bill will be sent directly to the fund.
+If you do receive any bills from the hospital, you’ll need to claim first from Medicare and then from your fund.

 - Extras.
-Claiming for ancillary services can be done on the spot (if the service provider has an electronic claiming facility), online via the insurer’s website or by email, fax or post.
+Claiming for ancillary services can be done on the spot (if the service provider has an electronic claiming facility), online via the fund's website or by email, fax or post.

-What public assistance is available for the disabled?
+What public assistance is available for people with disability?

-Many people with disabilities are eligible for government assistance.
+Many people with disability are eligible for government assistance.
 Some of the benefits available include: